Sheila Mikhail, JD, MBA

 CEO, President, Co-Founder

 Trained as a lawyer, Ms. Mikhail practiced law for over 15 years, including a law firm that she founded, Life Sciences Law, which serviced clients such as Bayer, Gilead, GSK, Sanofi, and Aventis.
-She also practiced with Ropes and Gray in Boston.
+Ms. Mikhail also practiced with Ropes and Gray in Boston.
 Ms. Mikhail earned a JD, with honors, from Northwestern University; a finance MBA, with honors, from the University of Chicago; and a BS, with highest honors, from the University of Illinois at Urbana-Champaign.